Beau St. Clair

 Beau Marie St. Clair (c.
 1952 – January 9, 2016) was an American film producer.
-In 1996, St. Clair, together with her friend and producing partner, actor Pierce Brosnan, established Irish DreamTime, a production company whose credits include The Thomas Crown Affair (1999), Evelyn (2002), Laws of Attraction (2004), The Matador (2005), The November Man (2014), and I.T.
+In 1996, St. Clair, together with her friend and producing partner, actor Pierce Brosnan, established Irish DreamTime, a production company whose credits include The Thomas Crown Affair (1999), Evelyn (2002), Laws of Attraction (2004), The Matador (2005), The November Man (2014) and I.T.
 (2016).

 St. Clair, a California native, also worked as a production supervisor for several Broadway shows, including The Threepenny Opera in 1989 and Shōgun: The Musical in 1990.
-During the 1980s and 1990s, she worked as an assistant to film producer Jerome Hellman, including work on The Mosquito Coast in 1986.
-Her other assistant producing credits included Hideaway in 1995, Race the Sun in 1996, and The Edge in 1997.
+During the 1980s and 1990s, she worked as an assistant to film producer Jerome Hellman, including work on The Mosquito Coast (1986).
+Her other assistant producing credits included Hideaway(1995), Race the Sun (1996) and The Edge (1997).

 St. Clair and Brosnan were longtime friends by the mid-1990s.
 Brosnan had starred as James Bond in 1995's GoldenEye, the seventeenth film in the Bond series.
-Goldeneye, a commercial success, was a boost to Brosnan's career.
+GoldenEye, a commercial success, was a boost to Brosnan's career.
 He and St. Clair decided to begin producing films.
-In a 2014 interview, Brosnan recalled, "When GoldenEye … had the success that it had, we said, 'Let's make movies.
+In a 2014 interview, Brosnan recalled: "When GoldenEye … had the success that it had, we said, 'Let's make movies.
 Let's step forth and create our own projects.'
 It's as simple as that, really."
 Together, Beau St. Clair and Pierce established the Irish DreamTime production company in 1996, with additional backing from Metro-Goldwyn-Mayer (MGM).